PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 non-path artifact content remain identical, including byte-identical float32 and float16 TFLite files.

+The final ownership move is mechanical.
+The old 496-line lowerer function and new owner have identical ASTs after normalizing only the function name.
+The lowerer retains a two-line private wrapper, its single syntactic call, and both ordered runtime boundaries.
+A third strictly sequential YuNet INT8 before/ after control passed with `max_abs=0`, zero SWAP, and durations of 6.290 and 5.215 seconds.
+Pass metrics and all non-path artifact content remain identical.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a